saivijayy/gitops-demo/README.md

 |-----------|---------------|-------------|------------------------|
 | default   | nginx-service |          80 | http://127.0.0.1:33171 |
 ```
+✅ The NGINX service was accessed using `minikube service nginx-service`.

 ### 📄 Resume Line
 Implemented GitOps pipeline using ArgoCD and Kubernetes to automate app deployment from GitHub to a Kubernetes cluster.